linziyingzz/Peace-agreement/border/README.md

 ## Step 3

-Q: How can we draw the conclusion of the difference between the origin data and natural resource related over Africa(excl MENA)?
+Because of the max proportion of peace agreements in Africa(excl MENA), maybe we can contrast the difference between origin data and natural resource related data.

+Then we count the peace agreements in Africa(excl MENA), in the condition of natural resource related or not.

-A: maybe use the histogram to show the difference between the origin data of Africa(excl MENA) and the data of natural resource related according to the number of peace agreements.
+Sort the data of Africa(excl MENA) and the origin by index, By doing this, it is convenient for us to draw pictures.